Family-Type Home For Adults Pub. 1327

 What are family-type homes for adults?

 These private homes provide an atmosphere of family living for adults who are unable to live on their own.
-Family-type homes for adults are provided by people who have a desire to help others and have extra room in their homes.
+Family type homes for adults are provided by people who have a desire to help others and have extra room in their homes.
 Each home is limited to a maximum of four residents unrelated to the provider.
 The homes are certified by the New York State Office of Children and Family Services through its Bureau of Adult Services.
-Local social services districts are available to assist with the application process, inspections, and placement of residents.
+County Departments of Social Services are available to assist with the application process, inspections, and placement of residents.

 Who are the providers?